MartinStoller/time-tracking-software/README.md

  - I implemented Swagger for an OpenAPI based Documentation

- - I added some dummy Liquibase files in order to learn about DB Version Controle with Liquibase.
+ - I added some dummy Liquibase files in order to learn about DB Migration/Version Controle with Liquibase.